 \subsubsection{Example 1, the entire catalogue}

-Following query will download all of the 363 sources with their equatorial and galactic coordinates, proper motions and \texttt{ruwe} along with parameters of the best mircolensing model fits for Level~0 and Level~1.
+The following query will download all of the 363 sources with their equatorial and Galactic coordinates, proper motions, and \texttt{ruwe} along with parameters of the best microlensing model fits for Level~0 and Level~1.